arc53/DocsGPT/README.md

 Note: Make sure you have Docker installed

+On Mac OS or Linux just write:

+`./setup.sh`

+It will install all the dependencies and give you an option to download local model or user OpenAI

+Otherwise refer to this Guide:

 1. Download and open this repository with `git clone https://github.com/arc53/DocsGPT.git`
 2. Create a .env file in your root directory and set the env variable OPENAI_API_KEY with your OpenAI API key and  VITE_API_STREAMING to true or false, depending on if you want streaming answers or not
    It should look like this inside: